CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 * Small, Independent
 * Well-Defined

 These are the opposite - things that make tasks difficult.
-If we can reduce the difficult we increase our likelihood of success.
+If we can reduce the difficulty we increase our likelihood of success.

 * Complex and Multifaceted